TalhaSaeed07/Customer-Service-Chatbot/README.md

 ## 🚀 Features
 - **Product Lookup:** Search for products in a SQL database by name or category.
 - **FAQ Support:** Predefined answers for common queries.
-- **LLM Integration:** Uses OpenRouter API for intelligent and conversational responses.
+- **LLM Integration:** Uses Deepseek API for intelligent and conversational responses.
 - **Web Interface:** Simple HTML/CSS/JS frontend for interaction.
 - **REST API Endpoints:** Easily integrable into other applications.
 - **Session Memory:** The chatbot retains previous conversation context within a session to provide more relevant and coherent responses.